dario-piotrowicz/vite-environment-6.0.0-alpha-experimentations/README.md

 > All the packages and examples have their own README files explaining the package/example

 > [!NOTE]
-> The most important example currently here is `remix-app-workerd` which uses `packages/vite-environment-provider-workerd` to server side render a Remix application in the workerd environment.
+> The most important example currently here is `remix-app-cloudflare` which uses `packages/vite-environment-provider-cloudflare` to server side render a Remix application in the Cloudflare environment.

 ## Syncpack